CompOmics/compomics.github.io/pages/compomics-utilities/wiki/IdentificationParametersCLI.md

 -sequence_matching_x      The maximal share of Xs in a sequence, 0.25 means 25% of Xs, default is 0.25.

+-sequence_matching_enzymatic_tags
+                          Tags should only be mapped to enzymatic peptides.
+1: true, 0: false.
+Default is 0.

+-sequence_matching_max_ptms_per_tag
+                          The maximum number of PTMs per peptide when mapping tags, default is 3.

+-sequence_matching_min_amino_acid_score
+                          The minimum amino acid score when mapping tags, default is 30.

+-sequence_matching_min_tag_length
+                          The minimum tag length when mapping tags, default is 3.
 ```

 ## Import Filters ##